EngineerELdorado/bnp/README.md

 a lot of times.
 Otherwise I could finish the assignment in a very short time. or atleast the intervals could be shorter.
 # How to compile and run this code:

 * This is a simple code base.
 The only thing needed is to have Java installed and maven.
-(I use java 17 here)
+(I use java 17 here).
-* in case you don't have maven you can still use the mvn wrapper of the project. eg: ./mvnw clean install
+* in case you don't have maven you can still use the mvn wrapper of the project. eg: ./mvnw clean install.
 * To test the solution's implementation(algorithm) end to end use the test class DiscountServiceIntegrationTest.
-* there are two test classes for unit tests  and one for integration tests There are more than 20 test cases testing all possible scenarios.
-Even those not mentioned in the assignment
+* there are two test classes for unit tests  and one for integration tests.
+There are more than 20 test cases testing all possible scenarios.
+Even those not mentioned in the assignment.

 # Problem detected: